pSUNSET/Pytlin/README.md

 # Features

 All the kotlin examples below are tested in a kotlin script (`.kts`) file.
-So there is no `main` function in the code.
+So there's no `main` function in the code.
 If you want to directly use the example code in a kotlin (`.kt`) file, please remember to build a main function as an entry.